aridjayarecipes/cutesrecipes.web.app/content/post/1981-recipe-of-ultimate-baked-salmon-inspired-by-arsik-batak-toba.md

 1. Baked salmon is ready to be served!!
 Check the video how did I make this recipe on my YouTube channel.
 Here is the link : https://youtu.be/ycdjs1GiU_g

 Farm on the edge of Lake Toba. fishermen catch fish in Lake Toba.
-Resep Arsik Ikan Khas batak Arsik is an Indonesian fish dish of the Batak Toba people and Mandailing people of North Sumatra, usually using the common carp (known in Indonesia as &#39;ikan mas… Arsik is an Indonesian spicy fish dish of the Batak Toba and Mandailing people of North Sumatra, usually using the common carp (known in Indonesia as ikan mas or gold fish).
+Resep Arsik Ikan Khas batak Arsik is an Indonesian fish dish of the Batak Toba people and Mandailing people of North Sumatra, usually using the common carp (known in Indonesia as 'ikan mas… Arsik is an Indonesian spicy fish dish of the Batak Toba and Mandailing people of North Sumatra, usually using the common carp (known in Indonesia as ikan mas or gold fish).
 Distinctively Batak elements of the dish are the use of torch ginger fruit (asam cikala), and andaliman.
 This baked salmon is what easy, weeknight dinners are all about!
-It&#39;s moist, flakey, and baked with a delicious lemon garlic butter sauce!
+It's moist, flakey, and baked with a delicious lemon garlic butter sauce!

 So that's going to wrap it up for this exceptional food baked salmon inspired by arsik batak toba recipe.
 Thank you very much for your time.
 I am confident that you can make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, friends and colleague.
 Thank you for reading.
 Go on get cooking!